xyxj1024/xyxj1024.github.io/_journals/2023-07-04-stl-forest-park.md

 ---
-layout:             post
+layout:      journal
+title:       "July 4, 2023"
-title:              "American urbanism as I see it"
+description: "American urbanism as I see it"
 tags:        north-america city-life
 permalink:   /journal/2023/07/04
 ---

 The American urbanism as I see it: